 Digestive Health in Behavioral Medicine Service

-The Behavioral Medicine Service offers the Digestive Health fellowship through specialty training in obesity and bariatric medicine, Sleep Medicine, Oncology, and Chronic Pain.
-The primary mentor for this service is Sivan Rotenberg, PhD.
+The Embedded Psychiatry Service offers the Digestive Health fellowship through specialty training in obesity and bariatric medicine through our Gastrointestinal Medicine section and Weight and Wellness section.
+The supervisors for this position are Katrina Hacker, PhD, Sivan Rotenberg, PhD, and Jessica Salwen-Deremer, PhD.
 Fellows have the opportunity to participate on multidisciplinary teams and to get involved in related clinical and research projects based on interest, training goals, and need.
 Fellows also provide some brief evidence-based therapy for general behavioral medicine referrals.